Cycle graph

 The gray line displays the total scope of your cycle.

-The blue dotted line represents the "target"—an even distribution of the total estimated points within the cycle over the remaining days in the cycle.
-Note that it flattens over weekends due to the expectation people do not work during weekend.
-If your progress stays above that line, it is expected you will complete everything within the cycle.
+The blue dotted line represents the “target”—an even distribution of the total estimated points within the cycle over the remaining days in the cycle.
+It flattens over weekends since people generally do not work on weekends.
+If your progress line stays at or above the target line, you are on track to complete everything within the cycle.

 The solid blue line shows how many issues have been completed.